Lycian Way By Land and Sea

 Üzüm Iskelesi Beach to the Ruins of Aperlae

-We saw the sun rise from the Mediterranean as Osman was shuttling us back to shore for our next 5.5 hour hiking day.
+We saw the sunrise from the Mediterranean as Osman was shuttling us back to shore for our next 5.5-hour hiking day.
 I’m not a morning person, even when I am in an idyllic setting like this, so I was a bit slow to get my body and brain moving in my groggy, sleepy, jetlag haze.
 Yet this is another thing I knew would improve the more days I was on the trail and used to the hiking routine.
 Luckily all I had to do was follow Warren and Betsy.
-I was getting a bit better at finding the markings for the trail – however I mainly relied on the veteran trained eyes of Warren.
+I was getting a bit better at finding the markings for the trail – however, I mainly relied on Warren’s veteran-trained eyes.
 We did get lost once as we climbed up towards the ruins of Apollonia, and we each fanned out looking for a marker with no luck.
 I finally got my phone and took a look at the GPS to try to get us back on track.

-We hiked past many ruins, old tombs and crumbling walls as we descended back down to the coast where once again Osman was there to meet us.
-The views of the ruins from the boat were even better – then again maybe the cold beer also was a factor in making them better.
+We hiked past many ruins, old tombs, and crumbling walls as we descended back down to the coast, where, once again, Osman was there to meet us.
+The views of the ruins from the boat were even better – then again, maybe the cold beer was also a factor in making them better.
 There were sarcophagi right out on the beach, a stunning, yet strange, site to see on a beach.
-You can sunbath with the dead.
-In addition to the random sarcophagus along the beach and in the water – you could also find turtles and wild bores here too!
+You can sunbathe with the dead.
+In addition to the random sarcophagus along the beach and in the water – you could also find turtles and wild bores here!

 That night we ate like royalty as Osman grilled us chicken and made us various meze salads from his mother’s recipes.
 His cooking was just as I had remembered it from last year when I was on his boat – delicious and plentiful.
 Just what hungry hikers need.